George Magan (Gaelic footballer)

 George Magan (born 16 July 1894) was an Irish Gaelic footballer who played as a right wing-forward for the Kildare senior team.

 A noted sportsman of his era, Magan made his first appearance for the team during the 1918 championship and was a regular member of the starting fifteen until his retirement after the 1925 championship.
-During that time he won one All-Ireland medal and one Leinster medal.
+During that time, he won one All-Ireland SFC medal and one Leinster SFC medal.

-At club level Magana played with the Celbridge team.
+At club level Magan played with the Celbridge team.